SamJ26/csharp-and-dotnet-lectures/lecture_02/lecture.md

 ### Inheritance

 - **Ability to build new classes on top of existing ones**
-- Allows us to share functionality and data
+- Allows us to share (reuse) existing functionality and data
 - _SubClass_ vs _SuperClass_
 - A frequent stumbling-block
     - Types of relationships: